TarekAeb/ensia/S4/computer architecture/Notes/3-lecture.md

 **branch if greater than or equal (bge)** instruction compares the values in registers rs1 and rs2 and takes the branch if the value in rs1 is greater than or equal to the value in rs2.
 **branch if less than,unsigned** (bltu) instruction compares the values in registers rs1 and rs2 and takes the branch if the value in rs1 is less than the value in rs2.
 **branch if greater than or equal, unsigned** (bgeu) instruction compares the values in registers rs1 and rs2 and takes the branch if the value in rs1 is greater than or equal to the value in rs2.

+### Supporting procedures:

+RISC-V has a complete set of instructions for procedure calls and returns.
+The `jal` instruction is used to jump to a procedure and save the return address in a register.
+The `jalr` instruction is used to jump to a procedure and save the return address in a register and jump to the address in another register.

+### Using more registers:

+RISC-V has 32 registers, but it is possible to use more than 32 registers by using the stack.
+The stack is a region of memory that is used to store temporary variables.
+The stack grows from high memory to low memory.
+The stack pointer register points to the top of the stack.
+The stack pointer register is x2.

+• procedures that do not call others are called leaf procedures.
+• Procedures may invoke other procedures non-leaf procedures.
+• Recursive procedures even invoke “clones” of themselves.
+• We need to be careful when using registers when invoking non-leaf procedures.